sahasatvik/typst-theorems/manual_examples.typ

   All primes apart from $2$ and $3$ are of the form $6k plus.minus 1$.
 ] <primeform>

-#pad(
-  left: 1.2em,
-  [
 You can modify the supplement and numbering to be used in references, like @primeform.
-  ]
-)

 == Overriding `base`

 #let remark = thmplain("remark", "Remark", base: "heading")
 #remark[
   There are infinitely many composite numbers.
 ]
 #corollary[
   All primes greater than $2$ are odd.
 ] <oddprime>
 #remark(base: "corollary")[
   Two is a _lone prime_.
 ]